matthiasroos/antennapodRescue/README.md

     Remove duplicate entries introduced by upstream changes of some values in the feed XML.
     Other values like title must still be identical to allow automatic merging.
+2. Removal of episodes which are no longer in the XML file:

+   Remove episodes, which are no longer distributed in the currently available XML file.
+3. Removal of old unusually short episodes:

+    Remove episodes which are no longer distributed in the XML file and have a duration significantly shorter than usual.